Pfaff Motorsports: History

 From 2019 on, Pfaff have campaigned in the IMSA Sportscar Championship, including the 24 Hours of Daytona, with a Porsche 911 GT3 R. Pfaff's North American racing in 2020 was heavily affected by the impact of the COVID-19 pandemic.
 Pfaff ran in that season's 2020 24 Hours of Daytona but were otherwise only able to enter the Petit Le Mans round, and missed the remainder of the rearranged rounds.
-The team, and commercial partners, competed in the domestic Canadian Touring Car Championship instead, using the experienced IMSA driver Zacharie Robichon in a coaching role with young driver Zach Vanier.
+The team, and commercial partners, competed in the domestic Canadian Touring Car Championship instead, using the experienced IMSA driver Zacharie Robichon in a coaching role with young driver Zachary Vanier.
 The 17-year old secured the championship title with Pfaff.

 Pfaff have appeared in a "Plaid Porsche" livery from 2019 to 2023.
 The idea started as a joke in the workshop; the car for the 2020 24 Hours of Daytona arrived late, forcing the team had to work over the Christmas holiday period in order to meet logistics deadlines.
 In the workshop many of the crew wore plaid shirts and marketing director Laurence Yap suggested wrapping the car in plaid too.

 On Oct 9, 2023, Pfaff Motorsport announced a switch to McLaren, campaigning a 720S GT3 Evo as an official manufacturer nominated entry to the GTD Pro class in the IMSA WeatherTech SportsCar Championship.
 This included a switch away from the full plaid livery, instead creating a "ghost plaid" within a livery aligned with McLaren's "papaya and blue," according to designers Dakins Design.